jiesutd/RichWordSegmentor/README.md

    `./STDSeg -test ${input_raw_text} -model ctb.bilstm.joint4.model -output ${output_segmentated_text}`

 2. File `joint4.all.b10c1.2h.iter17.mchar, .mbichar, .pmodel` are pretrained character, character bigram embeddings and representing parameters.
-   If you want to traing your own model, you can load these three files following above instruction.
+   If you want to train your own model, you can load these three files following above instruction.

 3. If you want to do the rich pretraining experiments (for generating three files in last item), please refer to [TrainEmbMultiTask](https://github.com/jiesutd/TrainEmbMultiTask).